 - Be very choosy while choosing your ride.
-Never rely upon the person above whom you have a little doubt.
+Never rely on person on whom you doubt.

-- Highways are the best place to take lift from, as there you can find long distance travelers other than those in cities, who have to go only for a short distance.
-They can take you in a longer way.
+- Highways are the best place to take lift from, as there you can find long distance travelers other than those in cities.

 - Be very friendly and speak your heart out to people, they never mind.
 In fact, anybody would feel great to help a friendly person who is speaking to them in native language.